RosaleeKnight/study-notes/information-technology-terminology.md

 **Stabilizer Bar:** A small metal bar on a printer that holds the printer carriage as it crosses the page.

 **Stakeholder:** A person who has a primary interest in or responsibility for a business unit in an organization.

+**Standard Operating Procedure (SOP):** A document detailing step by step instructions to complete a routine activity.

+**Standard Privileges:** The set of privileges for a nonadministrator account when logging into an operating system.

+**Standby Mode:** A power state in which the screen is turned off to reduce power consumption.

+**Star Topology:** A physical network topology where all computers are attached to a central connectivity point which is also called hub and spoke.

+**Start menu:** The component of the GUI that allows the user access to the installed programs on the operating system.

+**Start of Authority (SOA):** DNS record type that signifies the authoritative DNS server for a zone.

+**Static IP Addressing:** Manually configuring a host with an IP address and information, as opposed to obtaining the address dynamically through a DHCP server.

+**Static Charge Eliminator Strip:** The device in EP process printers that drains the static charge from the paper after the toner has been transferred to the paper.

+**Stepper Motor:** A very precise motor that can move in very small increments often used in printers.